Stolkerve/borsh-cpp/README.md

 ## Limitations
-For now only support serialization and not map data from classes or structs
+For now only support serialization for all previus types, but for decode only a few for now